OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

 with  runtime  and module execution support.
 It looks like old good DOS/4GW apps, but without DOS at all ;)

-   QSINIT  supports all options, available in well known OS/4 kernel loader ini  file  (os2ldr.ini).
-Docs for it available in OS/4 kernel archive (for example,  here:  http://ru2.halfos.ru/core/downloads/).
-Some additions and differences referenced at the end of readme.
-And unlike OS/4 loader, QSINIT has able to load OS/2 Warp type kernels (all kernels prior to Merlin FP13).
+   QSINIT  uses  OS/4 compatible configuration file (os2ldr.ini), with many additional  options.
+Full list of options is referenced at the end of this file (section 12).

   =======================================================================
    2. Installation.